Short-circuit logic: Short-circuit evaluation and proposition algebra

 In 1985, Hoare introduced in the paper~\cite{Hoa85} the ternary connective

-and called this connective the \emph{conditional}.\footnote{Not to be confused with Hoare's \emph{conditional} introduced in in his 1985~book on CSP~\cite{Hoa85a} and in his well-known 1987 paper \emph{Laws of Programming} \cite{HHH87} for expressions $P\lef b\rig Q$ with $P$ and $Q$ programs and $b$ a Boolean expression; these sources do not refer to~\cite{Hoa85} that appeared in 1985.} A more common expression for the conditional $x\lef y\rig z$ is
+in order to characterize the `propositional calculus' and called this connective the \emph{conditional}.\footnote{Not to be confused with Hoare's \emph{conditional} introduced in his 1985~book on CSP~\cite{Hoa85a} and in his well-known 1987 paper \emph{Laws of Programming} \cite{HHH87} for expressions $P\lef b\rig Q$ with $P$ and $Q$ programs and $b$ a Boolean expression; these sources do not refer to~\cite{Hoa85} that appeared in 1985.} A more common expression for the conditional $x\lef y\rig z$ is

-with $x$, $y$ and $z$ ranging over propositional statements.
 However, in order to reason systematically with conditionals, a notation such as $x\lef y\rig z$ seems indispensable.
-In~\cite{Hoa85}, Hoare proves that PL can be equationally characterized over the signature $\Sigma_{\CP}=\{\tr,\fa,\_\lef\_\rig\_\}$ and provides a set of elegant axioms to this end, including those in Table~\ref{CP}.
+In $x\lef y\rig z$, first $y$ is evaluated, and depending on that evaluation result, then either $x$ or $z$ is evaluated (and the other is not), which is a typical example of short-circuit evaluation.
+In~\cite{Hoa85}, Hoare proves that propositional logic can be equationally characterized over the signature $\{\tr,\fa,\_\lef\_\rig\_\}$ with constants \tr\ and \fa\ for the truth values \true\ and \false, respectively, and he provides a set of elegant axioms to this end, including those in Table~\ref{CP}.\footnote{In fact Hoare used eleven axioms; in Section~\ref{subsec:pa} we provide a simple equational basis for propositional logic based on this signature.}

-In our paper~\cite{BP10} we introduce \emph{proposition algebra} and we define varieties of so-called \emph{valuation algebra's}.
-These varieties serve the interpretation of a logic over $\Sigma_{\CP}$ by means of short-circuit evaluation: in the evaluation of $t_1\lef t_2\rig t_3$, first $t_2$ is evaluated, and the result of this evaluation determines further evaluation; upon evaluation result \emph{true}, $t_1$ is evaluated and determines the final evaluation result ($t_3$ is not evaluated); upon evaluation result \emph{false}, $t_3$ is evaluated and determines the final evaluation result ($t_1$ is not evaluated).

-All varieties discussed in~\cite{BP10} satisfy the axioms in Table~\ref{CP}, while the most distinguishing variety is axiomatized by exactly these four axioms.
-We write \CP\ for this set of axioms (where CP abbreviates conditional propositions) and $=_\fr$ (free valuation congruence) for the associated valuation congruence.
-Thus for each pair of closed terms $t,t'$ over $\Sigma_{\CP}$, i.e., terms that do not contain variables, but that of course may contain atoms (propositional variables),
+Given a countable set $A$ of of atoms, the set \PS\ of closed terms over $\Sigma_{\CP}$, further called \emph{propositional statements}, can be defined inductively: